emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >
 > If the EMSK is available but no EMSK-based Compound MAC was sent
 > and its policy accepts MSK-based MAC, then the receiver validates
-> it using the MSK and, if successful, generates and returns an MSK-
+> it using the MSK and, if successful, generates and returns an MSK-based
-> based Compound MAC.
+> Compound MAC.
 >
 > If the EMSK is available but no EMSK Compound MAC was sent and its
 > policy does not accept MSK-based MAC, then the receiver handles